SamZorSec/NodeMCU-and-JavaScript/README.md

 ![Flash firmware](images/flash_firmware.png)

-After flashing the firmware, You may have to unplug/plug the NodeMCU to the computer.
-To test the installation process, You can use `Screen` and send some JavaScript code, like `process.memory()`or `digitalWrite(NodeMCU.D4, HIGH);` to turn on the built-in led.
+After flashing the firmware, you may have to unplug/plug the NodeMCU to the computer.
+To test the installation process, you can use `Screen` and send some JavaScript code, like `process.memory()`or `digitalWrite(NodeMCU.D4, HIGH);` to turn on the built-in led.
 ```
 screen /dev/tty.SLAB_USBtoUART 115200
 ```